gawos/greenassetswallet-os/documentation/impact.md

 1. Energy generation
     1. Energy generated in kWh
-    2. Time period
+    2. Year
     3. Document
-2. Energy consumption
+2. Energy performance
-    1. Electricity consumed in kWh
+    1. Energy consumed in kWh
-    2. Heating consumed in kWh
+    2. Internal floor area in m2
-    3. Cooling consumed in kWh
-    4. Time period
+    3. Year
-    5. Document
+    4. Document
 3. Emissions avoidance
     1. Emissions avoided in tonnes/CO2e
     2. Description of methodology, including assumed baseline
-    3. Time period
+    3. Year
     4. Document

 Two classes of project have been selected for the initial impact model.